 Maybe this ambiguity was intentional on the part of Luke as well.
 Religious studies professor John Gillman writes that Luke’s failure to identify the traveler by either name or gender may well be a strategy of inviting the reader to identify implicitly with that person and thus to make the journey as Cleopas’s companion.

 Ultimately, we just don’t know who was with Cleopas that day, and we need not dizzy ourselves trying to figure it out.
-But I do think we should be more careful with the gendered nouns we use when we tell the story—what the Bible leaves open, we probably should too.
+But I do think we should be careful with our gender assumptions.
 I’m thankful for the aforementioned artists, who by reimagining a traditionally male-dominated scene celebrate the legacy of “the other Mary,” recipient of divine revelation, preacher of the resurrection.